guyavrah1986/linuxProgramming/README.md

 4) Arithemetic: opertators such as `let`, `expr` and the usage of $((<expression>)) (double parantheses to extract the expression value)

 5) If statments: if-then, if-else, if-elseif-then and case usages examples.

+6) Loops:

+- linuxCommandLine:

+This folder holds sub-folders according to topics,  more or less under the same structure as in this tutorial: https://ryanstutorials.net/linuxtutorial/

+7) Wildcards: general usage and know-how about wild cards.

+8) Permissions: Basic permissions settings for files and directories.